Tómas Valur Þrastarson

-Tómas Valur Þrastarson (19 September 2005) is an Icelandic basketball player.
-He currently plays for Þór Þorlákshöfn and the Iceland national team.
-In 2021, he won the Icelandic championship with Þór.
+Tómas Valur Þrastarson (19 September 2005) is an Icelandic college basketball player for the Washington State Cougars of the Pac-12 Conference.
+Internationally, he represents the Iceland national team.
+In 2021, he won the Icelandic championship with Þór Þorlákshöfn.

 Following the 2023–2024 Úrvalsdeild season, where he averaged 17.0 points per game, Tómas joined Washington State University.
 In March 2025, he was named to the West Coast Conference All-Freshman team.

 National team career

+In 2024, Tómas was selected to the Nordic U-20 championships All-tournament team after averaging 19.3 points, 7.3 rebounds and 1.3 blocks, helping Iceland U-20 to the Nordic championship.

 In February 2024, Tómas was selected to the Iceland senior national team for the first time.

 Personal life

 Tómas is the younger brother of basketball player Styrmir Snær Þrastarson.
-In 2024, he was selected to the Nordic U-20 championships All-tournament team after averaging 19.3 points, 7.3 rebounds and 1.3 blocks, helping Iceland U-20 to the Nordic championship.